 Goodland is a sweet apple with a light green washed skin and a red blush.
 It has a white flesh that is crisp, juicy, tender and slightly aromatic.
 It is very good for fresh eating and makes a wonderful applesauce or pie.
 A good sized apple, averaging 6 to 9 cm in diameter and can get bigger if properly thinned.
-Its apples can be harvested from late August up to late September, the longer you wait the sweeter the apples become, they can keep up to 4 months in storage.
+Fruit can be harvested from late August up to late September, the longer you wait the sweeter the apples become, they can keep up to 4 months in storage.
 Known to be precocious and can develop fruit around 3 years of age.
 Introduced by the Morden Research Station in 1953.

 Try planting in a sheltered location as during some colder winters Goodland can have some winter die back.